ProductAE: Toward Deep Learning Driven Error-Correction Codes of Large Dimensions: Robustness and Adaptivity Studies

 Among the major advantages of ML-driven classes of codes, compared to classical codes, are their robustness to changes in the environment as well as their ability to adapt to such changes.
 In this section, we study the robustness and adaptivity of ProductAEs to changes in the communication channel model by studying a sample ProductAE $(24,20)\otimes(25,10)$. \textit{Robustness}, here, refers to the ability of an autoencoder trained over a particular channel model to perform well on a different channel model without retraining. \textit{Adaptivity}, on the other hand, refers to the ability of an autoencoder to retrain for (i.e., adapt to) a different channel model with minimal retraining.

 For the sake of brevity, we only consider a model that was originally trained over the AWGN channel, and then test its robustness and adaptivity to fast Rayleigh fading channels.
-In the case of a Rayleigh fading channel, the received signal can be modeled as $\mathbf{y}=\alpha\mathbf{c}+\mathbf{n}$, where $\alpha$ is the fading coefficient following a Rayleigh distribution as
+In the case of fast Rayleigh fading, the received signal can be modeled as $\mathbf{y}=\boldsymbol{\alpha}\odot\mathbf{c}+\mathbf{n}$, where $\odot$ denotes the Hadamard (element-wise) product, and $\boldsymbol{\alpha}$ is the length-$n$ vector of fading coefficients whose each $j$-th element follows a Rayleigh distribution as

-where $\Omega=\E[A^2]$.
-To make sure that fading neither amplifies nor attenuates the signal power (i.e., it only models the fluctuations), we set $\Omega=\E[A^2]=1$.
-Note that the amplitude $A$ of a complex number $U+iV$, whose real and imaginary parts $U$ and $V$ are Gaussian random variables with mean zero and variance $\sigma^2$, has a Rayleigh distribution with parameter $\Omega=2\sigma^2$.
-Therefore, we can generate Rayleigh fading samples by picking independent samples $u$ and $v$ from a Gaussian distribution with mean zero and variance $1/2$, and then obtaining $\alpha=\sqrt{u^2+v^2}$.
+where $\Omega_j=\E[A_j^2]$.
+To make sure that fading neither amplifies nor attenuates the signal power (i.e., it only models the fluctuations), we set $\Omega_j=\E[A_j^2]=1$.
+Note that the amplitude $A_j$ of a complex number $U_j+iV_j$, whose real and imaginary parts $U_j$ and $V_j$ are Gaussian random variables with mean zero and variance $\sigma_j^2$, has a Rayleigh distribution with parameter $\Omega_j=2\sigma_j^2$.
+Therefore, we can generate Rayleigh fading samples by picking independent samples $u_j$ and $v_j$ from a Gaussian distribution with mean zero and variance $1/2$, and then obtaining $\alpha_j=\sqrt{u_j^2+v_j^2}$.